 Inspired by revolutionary IT heroes

 Andreas’ passion for coding has always been combined with an interest — and solid understanding of — the business and social aspects surrounding IT.
 “While I was studying, my heroes were these very, very talented consultants from the 90’s and 00’s.
 People like Martin Fowler, Kent Beck and Eric Evans, who transformed the way we write software.
 They had a business perspective on IT and basically revolutionised the entire IT industry.
 In fact, their theories underpin Netcompany’s method of building software, such as domain driven design, for example.”

 During his studies, Andreas had a job at a smaller company, where he was the only developer.
 This meant that he was both the best and the worst at what he did and didn’t really have anyone to learn from.
 That’s why Andreas applied for a job at Netcompany.
 “To be part of a company where people are so dedicated about what they do and so talented – that’s really inspiring!”

 Clear priorities: Family first

-Andreas has two sons: Bertram (who is 6 years old) and Villum (who’s soon-to-be 2) with his fiancée Line, who he’s marrying this summer.
+Andreas has two sons: Bertram (7 years old) and Villum (3 years old) with his fiancé Line, who he’s marrying this summer.
 They live in a small town on the outskirts of Aalborg, and Andreas commutes to Netcompany every day by train.

-He has had children the whole time he has been working at Netcompany and has been able to combine his role as a dad with an ambitious career.
+Through his entire career at Netcompany, Andreas has been a father has been and is able to combine his role as a dad with an ambitious career.
 “There’s a lot of flexibility at Netcompany.
 As long as you show up well prepared for meetings with your clients and colleagues, it doesn’t really matter if you work those last hours in the afternoon or the evening.
 I’ve taken great advantage of this so that my children don’t have to spend long days at day care.”

 Contact with clients was unknown territory